vojvod/CMV_MapRefreshTimer_Widget/README.md

 # CMV_MapRefreshTimer_Widget
 # Map Refresh Timer Widget
 A widget for CMV (http://cmv.io/).
 It refreshes the map layers periodically.
 You can set the preferred map layers and the refresh timer interval.
+When the timer in up left corner is green, the refresh timer is running.
+By clicking on it, the refresh timer turns off and red.
+To start the refresh timer, click on it again.

 ![alt tag](https://github.com/vojvod/CMV_MapRefreshTimer_Widget/blob/master/img.jpg)